helmuthdu/automate-frontend-workflow/README.md

 - `pre-commit`: Check for errors and enforce project coding standards.
 - `pre-push`: Run tests to ensure working software

-You can [create them manually](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or use [lefthook](https://github.com/evilmartians/lefthook) to simplify your work.
+You can [create them manually](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or use [lefthook](https://github.com/evilmartians/lefthook) to simplify the process.

 #### Lefthook